riebecj/pycom/README.md

 ```

 It's inconventient and the latter may be supported sometime, but this is just how it is for now.
 Also if you do have a\
 'main()' function, it cannot return a value as it an entry point.
-The compiler will throw and error.
+The compiler will throw an error.

 I will work on trying to remove these exceptions and quirks and try to make Pycom and CPython completely identical,\
 but right now, it is quite experimental and has quite a bit of room for improvement.

+## Contributing

+Read 'CONTRIBUTING.txt'